vilaca/device-registry/README.md

 //TODO swagger

-//TODO build

 ## Required dependencies

 All required dependecies are managed by gradle or docker (compose).

 Only a recent version of docker is required. docker 20.10.8 was used during development.

-To run use `docker compose up -d`.
+To run use `docker compose up -d --build`.
 To stop: `docker compose down`.

 ## Service